OttoMeister/Siemens-Tia-Portal-PID-Controller/README.md

 - ir_Setpoint: The desired value of pressure or temperature.
 - ir_ProportionalGain: The proportional gain, a tuning parameter.
 - ir_IntegrationGain: The integral gain, a tuning parameter.
-- ir_DifferentialGain: The derivative gain, a tuning parameter.
+- ir_DerviateGain: The derivative gain, a tuning parameter.
-- itime_DifferentialActionTime: The length of the derivative action, a tuning parameter.
+- ir_DerviateActionTime: The length of the derivative action, a tuning parameter.
 - ib_Reset: Empty the integral and set the output to zero.
 - or_Output: Output value in % from 0 to 100.